 there’s gotta be some daylight through the darkest sky, you could make it__

-I think it says “light”, while it’s written as “alive”. light just makes more sense to me. if he’s searching for some light through the darkness, then she could be that light. then after the chorus it says:
+I think it says “light”, while it’s suggested that it’s “alive”. light just makes more sense to me. if he’s searching for some light through the darkness, then she could be that light. then after the chorus it says:

 so many wasted hours, __and__